 Business context agents cannot access

 Being honest about limitations isn't pessimism.
-It's how you avoid building workflows that fail in production.
+It's how you avoid building workflows that break in production.

 An agent producing 50 blog posts per week from keyword research and competitor analysis is producing content that reads like it was produced from keyword research and competitor analysis.
-For informational queries where experience and expertise are signals Google is specifically trying to evaluate (anything touching YMYL topics, technical subjects requiring depth, or competitive niches), agentic bulk content has a consistently poor track record.
+Google's quality raters are specifically trained to spot this.
+For anything touching YMYL topics, technical subjects requiring depth, or competitive niches, agentic bulk content has a consistently poor track record.

-The GEO research from Princeton and Georgia Tech found that combining fluency optimisation with real statistics outperforms single-strategy SEO by more than 5.5% (Aggarwal et al., 2023).
-But fluency optimisation is not the same as depth.
-The researchers were augmenting human content with AI, not replacing it.
+The GEO research from Princeton and Georgia Tech found that combining fluency optimisation with real statistics outperforms single-strategy approaches by more than 5.5% (Aggarwal et al., 2023).
+But the key word is "combining."
+They were augmenting human content with AI, not replacing it.

 Autonomous link building

-Any agent that claims to build links without human oversight is either doing something ineffective (automated directory submissions, generic blog comment spam) or something that violates Google's guidelines.
-Real link acquisition -- getting credible sites to link to your content -- requires human relationships, outreach, and content that people actually want to reference.
+Any agent that claims to build links without human oversight is doing something ineffective (automated directory submissions, generic comment spam) or something that violates Google's guidelines.
+Real link acquisition requires human relationships, outreach, and content that people want to reference.

 Good SEO judgment requires understanding context that isn't in the data.
-A page losing traffic might be losing it because of a Google update, competitor improvement, seasonal variation, a recent redirect, a content update that backfired, or a dozen other reasons.
-An agent can surface the signal; diagnosing the cause usually requires human reasoning about factors that aren't captured in any dataset.
+A page losing traffic might be losing it because of a Google update, competitor improvement, seasonal variation, a recent redirect, or a content update that backfired.
+An agent can surface the signal.
+Diagnosing the cause usually requires human reasoning about factors that aren't captured in any dataset.

 Agents are poor at saying "I don't know" gracefully.
 They tend to produce a plausible-sounding answer even when the situation is genuinely ambiguous.
-This is dangerous in SEO because wrong diagnoses lead to wrong fixes.
+In SEO, wrong diagnoses lead to wrong fixes, which compound the original problem.

 An agent can identify that a page has a canonical tag issue, duplicate title tags, or slow server response time.
-It cannot fix these issues -- at least not without meaningful human oversight of what it's changing and why.
-The actual implementation of technical fixes touches code, CMS configuration, server settings, and redirect logic.
-These changes carry risk.
+(Try our free SEO analyzer to see what an automated audit catches on your site.)
+It can't safely fix these issues without meaningful human oversight.
+Technical SEO touches code, CMS configuration, server settings, and redirect logic.
 Autonomous agents making infrastructure changes without review is how you compound problems rather than solve them.

-The most productive way to think about agentic SEO is not "replace the analyst" but "expand the analyst's reach."
+The most productive way to think about agentic SEO isn't "replace the analyst" but "expand the analyst's reach."

-Use agents for: monitoring, data retrieval, pattern surfacing, research synthesis, brief generation, first-draft production requiring revision
+Use agents for: monitoring, data retrieval, pattern surfacing, research synthesis, brief generation, first-draft production that will be revised

-This isn't a temporary limitation while the technology catches up.
-Some of these functions -- contextual judgment, relationship building, quality editorial review -- are inherently human because they require things AI systems don't have: lived experience, professional reputation, accountability.
+This isn't a temporary split while the technology catches up.
+Some of these functions (contextual judgment, relationship building, quality editorial review) are inherently human.
+They require lived experience, professional reputation, and accountability.

 The Practical Agentic Workflow